-Your generous donations help to create a positive impact on thousands of children and families across the region.
-Through a variety of inpatient and outpatient programs, including Expressive Arts Therapy and Camp Tanager, your gifts help in many ways.
+Your generous donations impact thousands of children and families across the region.
+Through a variety of inpatient and outpatient programs, including Expressive Arts Therapy and Camp Tanager, your gifts help in tangible ways.

 Create a long-lasting impact on our community’s children and families when you consider a planned gift.
 Our staff will work with you to reduce or eliminate potential federal estate taxes while creating a realistic way to substantially contribute to the children of Tanager Place.
-For information, contact our Community Relations Department at 319-365-9164.
+For information, contact Lorrie Erusha, Director of Philanthropy at 319-365-9164 ext.
+310 or at email@example.com.

 Louise and Raymond Volk, a caring couple, from Cedar Rapids who worked at Collins Radio in Cedar Rapids, named Tanager Place as the principal beneficiary in their will.
 To honor their remarkable generosity, we created the Volk Society, an association to recognize donors who make a planned gift to the Tanager Place Foundation.